meehanti23/biblio-file/README.md

 Email: test@user.com
 Password: test

-The Personal Library Catalog App is built using the following technologies and libraries:
+The Personal Library Catalog App is built using the following technologies:

 - Google Books API: Fetches book information for cataloging purposes.
 - React Google Maps: Integrates Google Maps into the app to display book stores and libraries on a map.